logzio/logz-docs/_source/integrations/terraform.md

 This guide assumes working knowledge of HashiCorp Terraform.
 If you're new to Terraform, we've got a great [introduction](https://logz.io/blog/terraform-vs-ansible-vs-puppet/) if you're in for one.
 We also recommend the official [Terraform guides and tutorials](https://www.terraform.io/guides/index.html).

+For additional examples, other than those provided here, see our [GitHub project](https://github.com/logzio/logzio_terraform_provider/tree/master/examples).

 ### Capabilities

 You can use the Terraform Logz.io Provider to manage users and log accounts in Logz.io, create and update log-based alerts and notification channels, and more.